 MCV4: Individuals who receive dose 1 on or after the 16th birthday only need 1 dose of MCV4.

 Hepatitis A: The minimum interval between 1st and 2nd dose is 6 calendar months.
-2 doses are required for all grades.
+2 doses are required for all grades Pre-K through 12.